-The assumption used to calculate the LTI provision is based on % of probability of payment and considering time value of money (if material).
-The LTI is recognised and accrued in the year the service was rendered, but paid only after the vesting period.
-The trigger for the allocation of the LTI is if the Company has made at least 10% of the net income over management fees and scores a performance rating of three.
+The LTI scheme is recognised and accrued in the year the service was rendered, but paid only after the vesting period.
+The trigger for the allocation of the LTI is if the Corporation has made at least 10% of the net income over management fees and scores a performance rating of three.